John B. Good

 • What your track record is (Rankings / Awards / Quota attainment yrs)

 Focus on putting this information where we know it occurs on most industry resumes so the reader can find it, and resist the temptation to "sell yourself" with useless, subjective, promotional information that only camouflages the good stuff and hurts your chances of being discovered.
+This is NOT what we screen for.

 The basics from top to bottom...